TomPadmanathan/takeaway-website/README.md

 -   **Products Storage:** Store the products in the database and be able to update them to be inactive in the admin UI.

+-   **Stripe Payment Elements:** Migrate from using stripe payment elements to creating site UI to improve site consistancy.

 ## Installation

 1. Clone this repository to your local machine.